deepfence/terraform-gcp-cloud-scanner/README.md

-# Cloud scanner for Google cloud by Deepfence
+# Cloud Scanner for Google Cloud by Deepfence

 This module deploys Cloud scanner for Google cloud by creating underlying resources in Google cloud platform.